LaurenceRLewis/LEARNING-REACT_Tab-Control/README.md

-# LEARNING-REACT_Radio-Button-Group
+# LEARNING-REACT_Tab-Control

 ## Steps used to build the component

-1. Import the necessary React components from the React library.
+1. Import React and the "useState" hook from the "react" library.

-2. Create a RadioGroup component as a class component or functional component.
-3. Use the fieldset and legend HTML elements to group the radio buttons and label the group with "My favourite animal".
-4. Create the radio buttons for each of the options: Cat, Dog, and Horse, using the input HTML element with the type attribute set to "radio".
-5. Set the aria-describedby attribute on the first radio button with an empty value.
-6. Create a submit button and a reset button after the radio buttons.
-7. Implement logic to handle the form submission, including displaying an error message "Please make a selection" if none of the radio buttons are selected.
-8. On error, set the keyboard focus to the first radio button in the group using the ref attribute and the focus method.
-9. Update the value of aria-describedby with the error ID on error, and clear the error and reset aria-describedby to an empty value when a radio button is 10. selected or the reset button is clicked.
-11. Style the radio buttons using CSS Variables in a separate CSS file.
-12. Render the RadioGroup component in the root element of the HTML document.
-13. Wrap the rendered component in a StrictMode component from the React library.
+2. Define a React functional component named "TabControl" that takes in props "tabs" and "className".

+3. Use the "useState" hook to create state "selectedIndex" with a default value of 0 and a state updater function "setSelectedIndex".

+4. Return a "div" element with the class "className" passed in as a prop.

+5. Within the first "div", return another "div" element with the class "tab-list" and "role" attribute of "tablist".

+6. Map over the "tabs" prop and return a "div" element for each item in the "tabs" array.

+7. The returned "div" element has a class of "tab" and "selected" if the current "index" is equal to the "selectedIndex" state.

+8. Within the "div" element, return a "button" element with the following attributes:

+   - "role" of "tab"
+   - "aria-selected" attribute equal to whether the current "index" is equal to "selectedIndex" state.
+   - "aria-controls" equal to "panel-index"
+   - "onClick" event handler that sets "selectedIndex" to the current "index" when clicked.
+   - The "tab.label" as the button text.

+9. Close the mapping of the "tabs" array.

+10. Return another "div" element with the class "tab-content".

+11. Within this "div" element, map over the "tabs" prop and return a "div" element for each item in the "tabs" array.

+12. The returned "div" element has the following attributes:

+    - "role" of "tabpanel"
+    - "id" equal to "panel-index"
+    - "aria-labelledby" equal to "tab.label"
+    - "hidden" attribute equal to whether the current "index" is not equal to "selectedIndex" state.
+    - "className" equal to "tab-panel"
+    - "key" equal to "panel-index".
+    - The "tab.content" is returned within the "div" element.

+13. Close the mapping of the "tabs" array.

+14. Close the two "div" elements.

+15. Export the "TabControl" component as the default export.